Yevgeny Kafelnikov: Post-retirement

 Since retiring from tennis, Kafelnikov cashed three times at the 2005 World Series of Poker.
 He also played golf on the European Tour at the 2005, 2008, 2013, 2014 and 2015 Russian Open, 2012, 2013 and 2014 Austrian Open, and the 2014 Czech Masters, plus several Challenge Tour events, without making any cuts.
 During the 2008 Miami Masters, Kafelnikov coached Marat Safin (in the absence of Safin's usual coach, Hernán Gumy).
-In 2009 and 2010, he participated in the ATP Champions Tour (for retired ATP-professional tennis players), finishing in third place in tournaments in Chengdu, Bogota and São Paulo.
+In 2009 and 2010, he participated in the ATP Champions Tour (for retired ATP-professional tennis players), finishing in third place in tournaments in Chengdu, Bogotá and São Paulo.

 Kafelnikov was inducted into the International Tennis Hall of Fame in 2019, not counting enough votes in his previous nominations in 2012 (compared to Gustavo Kuerten and Jennifer Capriati), in 2015 (compared to David Hall and Amélie Mauresmo), and in 2018 (compared to Michael Stich and Helena Suková).
 In May 2017, Kafelnikov was extensively interviewed by the most popular Russian website Sports.ru considering his current political preferences.
 In August 2020, Kafelnikov announced his plans to settle in [Western / old] Europe.

 In March 2021, Kafelnikov faced another wave of rumors about his retirement in 2003 as really being caused by ATP's desire to avoid a betting scandal considering his match in Lyon against Fernando Vicente.
 Russian volleyball player Aleksey Spiridonov said in an interview: "Kafelnikov is corrupt.
 He made bets against himself during his career.
 And then he finished abruptly when being grabbed by the ass.
 I know.
 My friends work in the offices.
 And someone in an interview also said that Kafelnikov offered him to bet against himself and lose the match.
 Who pinned him down?
 There was no [powerful] tennis federation back then.
 I think, the gangsters".
 One week after his match in 2003, Kafelnikov said about the accusations: "This is a complete bullshit, but now in the locker room, they [players] look at me like at an enemy of the people.
 Even in my country where I have always been a role model they [people] have begun to look at me that way.
 I talked to Fernando and he said his mother was crying on the phone because of this.
 Those who made this mess should be punished.
 The article says Kafelnikov has been involved in match-fixing and it rips me to pieces.
 I do not want to be associated with betting in any way".